cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   stop processing altogether.
 On the other hand, a "streaming decoder" may not even be able to notice ({{map-keys}}).

-Inadmissible type on the value following a tag:
+Inadmissible type on the value enclosed by a tag:
-: Tags ({{tags}}) specify what type of data item is supposed to follow the tag; for example, the tags for positive or negative bignums are supposed to be put on byte strings.
+: Tags ({{tags}}) specify what type of data item is supposed to be enclosed by the tag; for example, the tags for positive or negative bignums are supposed to be put on byte strings.
 A decoder that decodes the tagged data item into a native representation (a native big integer